JAYDESHPANDE08/Reynolds-Number/README.md

 # Reynolds-Number
-C++ Programming for the calculation of Reynolds Number which is used for pressure measurement.
+C++ Program for the calculation of Reynolds Number which is used for pressure measurement.